BitcoinSchema/1sat-ordinals/readme/faq.md

 ## Why not use a smart contract that does X?

-This protocol is intended to adhere to the original Ordinals protocol as closely as possible withing reason and with some minor exceptions.
+This protocol is intended to adhere to the original Ordinals protocol as closely as possible within reason and with some minor exceptions.
 This would be too far a departure for this from the precedent set on BTC for this project.

 ## Can 1Sat Ordinals be merged?